Makkkiiii/C-Programming/README.md

 # C-Programming
-All C programs from (Programming and Algorithm classes)
+All C programs from Programming and Algorithm 1 classes